 It is also worth remembering that dyslexic pupils tire more quickly than other pupils.
 Far greater concentration is required.
 They often suffer from constant nagging uncertainty and low self-esteem.
 They may work slowly because of their difficulties and are always under pressure of time.
 They may have organisational difficulties, continually forgetting what they should have with them and where they should be.
 They may be late for lessons.
 They are often bright and articulate verbally but there may be a great discrepancy between verbal and written performance.
 They are also sometimes adept at finding strategies to disguise their difficulties.

-In the Harden-Davies Dyslexia Unit, we are a team of highly-qualified specialist multi-sensory tutors both in dyslexia and dyscalculia, who have many years of experience between us, not only in the academic needs of our pupils, but in their crucially-important emotional needs, too.
-Often, a pupil will not learn until they believe they can learn, and teaching on an individual basis provides us with the unique opportunity to build trust sensitivity and over time.
+In the Dyslexia Unit, we are a team of highly-qualified specialist multi-sensory tutors both in dyslexia and dyscalculia, who have many years of experience between us, not only in the academic needs of our pupils, but in their crucially-important emotional needs too.
+Often, a pupil will not learn until they believe they can learn, and teaching on an individual basis provides us with the unique opportunity to build trust sensitively and over time.
 We work closely with the pastoral care team and academic tutors, ensuring that our pupils receive the best possible whole-school support within a happy and positive learning environment.

 Our overall aim is to encourage confident and independent learners, who have an awareness of how their individual difficulties affect them directly, and therefore have a better ability to overcome those difficulties.
 The teaching methods we use are centred on a structured, cumulative, multi-sensory approach to learning - a systematic teaching of written language using visual, auditory, and kinaesthetic sensory channels.
 These methods have spoken for themselves, as many of our pupils enjoy success in their GCSEs, consistently achieving grades above predicted expectations.